-“At around age four,” Daddy told me, “my mother gave me away to her sister to raise.
-When my sister, Doris, two years younger than I,* died at age twelve, Mother wanted me back.
-But I refused to go back.
-I was fourteen then, and so angry at what she’d done!!
-I was happier living with my aunt, anyway,” sadly remarked my father.
+Now back to more bio about Dad: “At around age four,” Daddy told me, “my mother gave me away to her sisters to raise.
+Years later, Mother wanted me back.
+But I refused to go back because I was so hurt and angry at her for what she’d done!!
+I was happier living with my aunts and cousins, anyway,” remarked my father.

 Then he continued, “I often had to dig tunnels in the snow during winter time to get to school because the snow piled up so high.
 Sometimes it was up higher than the schoolhouse door.
 My school consisted of one room and one teacher teaching all the grades from 1st through 12th.

-“However, from then on, I felt I was a failure, in many ways — not to mention that my parents gave me away when I was so little.
+“However, from then on, I felt I was a failure, in many ways — not to mention that my parents divorced, then Mother gave me away when I was so little.
 That affected my self-worth.
 But due to my one and only elementary school teacher, I further questioned my self-worth, because I kind of believed it was due to my lack of brains that I wasn’t getting better grades in this teacher’s class.”